Desktop Metal Correlations

 A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as Desktop Metal moves, either up or down, the other security will move in the same direction.
 Alternatively, perfect negative correlation means that if Desktop Metal moves in either direction, the perfectly negatively correlated security will move in the opposite direction.

 Check out Investing Opportunities to better understand how to build diversified portfolios.
-Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in industry.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in board of governors.

 Related Correlations Analysis